anchampion/Ne_estimation_EcM_fungi/README.md

-This document describes the analyses carried out in R and Genotoul bioinfo to determine the effective population size (Ne) in 4 species of ectomycorrhizal fungi : Boletus edulis, Suillus brevipes, Suillus luteus and Tuber melanosporum.
+This document describes the analyses carried out in R and Genotoul bioinfo to determine the effective population size (Ne) in 4 species of ectomycorrhizal fungi : *Boletus edulis*, *Suillus brevipes*, *Suillus luteus* and *Tuber melanosporum*.
 These analyses include a filtering phase of SNPs and microsatellite data, and an analysis part dedicated to the identification of bias in Ne estimation.

 ## Packages loading